growthbook/growthbook/packages/sdk-js/README.md

 In this mode, you create a singleton GrowthBookMultiUser instance that is shared between all requests and you pass in user attributes when calling feature methods like `isOn`.

+This method is more efficient, but does require you to pass around a `userContext` throughout your code.

 ```js
 // Create a multi-user GrowthBook instance without user-specific attributes
 const gb = new GrowthBookMultiUser({